fmayer/schussel/README.md

 # schussel

-**Bluetooth-triggered checklists that remind you of what you forgot — before you walk away.**
+**Bluetooth-triggered checklists that remind you of what you forgot — before you drive off.**

 *Schussel* is German for a scatterbrained, forgetful person: the one who drives off with the lights still on.
 This app is the antidote.
 You build a checklist, tie it to a Bluetooth device